Superconducting properties of 3D low-density TI-bipolaron gas in magnetic field: Thermodynamic Properties of a TI-Bipolaron Gas in a Magnetic Field

-1.Transition on the interval $[0,T_c(\tilde{\omega}=0)]$ occurs without absorption or release of latent heat since in this case $S_S=S_N$.
+This suggests some important conclusions: \begin{enumerate} \item Transition on the interval $[0,T_c(\tilde{\omega}=0)]$ occurs without absorption or release of latent heat since in this case $S_S=S_N$.
 Experimentally it will be seen as a phase transition of the second kind.
-Actually, in the region $[0,T_c(\tilde{\omega}=0)]$, a phase transition into a superconducting state is a phase transition of infinite kind, since in this region, according to \eqref{56} and Fig.~\ref{fig6}, any-order derivatives of the difference of free energies $F_S-F_N$, become zero.

-2.Passing in a magnetic field from a superconducting state to a normal one on the interval $[T_c(\tilde{\omega}=0),T_c(\tilde{\omega})]$, which corresponds to $S_S<S_N$, occurs with absorption of latent heat.
+Actually, in the region $[0,T_c(\tilde{\omega}=0)]$, a phase transition into a superconducting state is a phase transition of infinite kind, since in this region, according to \eqref{56} and Figure~\ref{fig6}, any-order derivatives of the difference of free energies $F_S-F_N$, become zero. \item Passing in a magnetic field from a superconducting state to a normal one on the interval $[T_c(\tilde{\omega}=0),T_c(\tilde{\omega})]$, which corresponds to $S_S<S_N$, occurs with absorption of latent heat.
 On the contrary, passing from a normal state to a superconducting one takes place with release of latent heat.
-The phase transition on the interval $[0,T_c(\tilde{\omega}=0)]$ is not attended by absorption or release of the latent heat being the phase transition of infinite kind.
+The phase transition on the interval $[0,T_c(\tilde{\omega}=0)]$ is not attended by absorption or release of the latent heat being the phase transition of infinite kind. \end{enumerate}

 With regard to the fact that the specific heat capacity of a substance is determined by the formula $C=T(\partial S/\partial T)$, the difference of specific heat capacities of superconducting and normal states, according to \eqref{60} will be written as: